Detailed guides to painful problems, treatments & more

 Tags: barefoot, foot, leg, limbs, pain problems, running, exercise, self-treatment, treatment

-Four articles on PainSci cite Bramble 2004: 1.
+Four pages on PainSci cite Bramble 2004: 1.
 The Complete Guide to IT Band Syndrome2.
 Are Orthotics Worth It?3.
 Diagnosing Runner’s Knee4.
 Does barefoot running prevent injuries?

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.